data-skeptic/blog/transcripts/2017/data-provenance-and-reproducibility-with-pachyderm.md

 And even in scenarios where let’s say that your data got corrupted and you committed bad data into something that eventually ended up producing bad results, you could see that bad data there or that corrupted data.
 Then in order to right the ship, basically, you would just need to commit the new good data into the repository and Pachyderm would then update everything and get everything in sync such that you don’t have to go through them manually to figure out the things you need to do just to make things better.

-**Host:** We made some rough comparisons to Pachyderm being like yeah, one of the things I love about Git is if a bug ever introduced into some code, if I can just find the one commit right before the bug, I can go get its ID and I can pull from there and kind of start over.
+**Kyle:** We made some rough comparisons to Pachyderm being like yeah, one of the things I love about Git is if a bug ever introduced into some code, if I can just find the one commit right before the bug, I can go get its ID and I can pull from there and kind of start over.

 **Daniel:** Exactly.

-**Host:** How secure is the workflow in Pachyderm.
+**Kyle:** How secure is the workflow in Pachyderm.

 **Daniel:** Yeah.
 So in Pachyderm, actually the language mirrors that of Git although the actual file structure is slightly different but the language is similar.
 So you make commits into a repository and then you have a list of those commits over time.